topquark22/Thermo55/README.md

 ## Hardware requirements

 Required:
+- 2x Arduino (pref.
+Nano 3)
+- 2x nRF24L01 radio modules (or preferably use 2x Arduino Nano 3 + nRF24L01 integrated boards, as shown)
+- AdaFruit MAX31855 thermocouple amplifier breakout board (for transmitter)
 - Type K thermocouple wire
-- AdaFruit MAX31855 thermocouple amplifier breakout board

-Recommended:
 - LCD 1602 display with I2C capability (for receiver)
+- pushbutton switch (for receiver)

 Optional:
-- A second LCD 1602 display (for transmitter)
+- 2nd LCD 1602 display and pushbutton switch (for transmitter)

 If you don't have an LCD display, the output is also printed to the serial monitor.